pintiliirazvan/AutomationFramework/README.md

 # SIIT-automation

-UI Automation Courses - Informal School of IT
+UI Test Automation Project (Demo) - Part of Informal School of IT Courses